Communication Studies: Instructor

 Phone: (360) 416.7810

-For Spring Quarter 2018, CMST& 210, CMST& 220, & CMST 295 will meet in Hodson Hall-024.
-To find Hodson Hall-024, enter on the east side of Hodson Hall at the end of the building that faces the gym.
+FOR CMST STUDENTS: To find Hodson Hall-024, enter on the east side of Hodson Hall at the end of the building that faces the gym.
 The classroom is the last door on the left--across from the entrance to Tarro Theatre.

-JOUR 101 & 202 will meet primarily in Reeves Hall-015 or occasionally Reeves Hall-022.
-Reeves Hall is at the northwest corner of campus and has a radio antenna tower on the east side of the building.
+FOR JOUR STUDENTS: Reeves Hall is at the northwest corner of campus and has a radio antenna tower on the east side of the building.
+Reeves-022 is a newsroom shared by SVC's radio station (KSVR) and The Cardinal newspaper.

 Do you need help with speech anxiety?
 Current SVC students--even those not enrolled in one of my courses--can meet with me for access to speech anxiety resources.
 I am happy to chat with you about strategies and tools that can help you manage physiological symptoms and stress associated with giving oral presentations and/or performing.